Introduction to hardware inventory in Configuration Manager

 Extending Configuration Manager hardware inventory

-- Use NOIDMIF files to collect information about client devices that cannot be inventoried by Configuration Manager.
+- Use NOIDMIF files to collect information about client devices that can't be inventoried by Configuration Manager.
 For example, you might want to collect device asset number information that exists only as a label on the device.
 NOIDMIF inventory is automatically associated with the client device that it was collected from.